yuliacl/GermEval2025-Flausch-Erkennung/index.md

 ### Participation

-Participants will submit their system outputs on Codabench.
+The evaluation of submissions will be done on Codabench.
 The links will be provided on this webpage in due time.

 ### Organizers